coral-streaming/coral/docs/Actors-generatorActor.md

 `format` | Int | The format that was specified in the constructor.
 `count` | Int | The total number of objects emitted until now.

+## Collect
+The `GeneratorActor` does not collect state from other actors.

 ## Timer
-The generator actor periodically emits data.
+The `GeneratorActor` periodically emits data.